Here's How Your Trade J2 Global Inc. (JCOM) Aggressively Right Now

 JCOM’s Market Performance

-JCOM stocks went up by 4.05% for the week, with a monthly jump of 9.14% and a quarterly performance of 36.23%, while its annual performance rate touched 76.70%.
-The volatility ratio for the week stands at 2.50% while the volatility levels for the past 30 days are set at 2.59% for J2 Global Inc..
-The simple moving average for the period of the last 20 days is 6.60% for JCOM stocks with a simple moving average of 47.66% for the last 200 days.
+JCOM stocks went down by -5.26% for the week, with a monthly jump of 2.94% and a quarterly performance of 23.60%, while its annual performance rate touched 61.50%.
+The volatility ratio for the week stands at 5.24% while the volatility levels for the past 30 days are set at 3.02% for J2 Global Inc..
+The simple moving average for the period of the last 20 days is -1.02% for JCOM stocks with a simple moving average of 36.51% for the last 200 days.

 Analysts’ Opinion of JCOM

-Many brokerage firms have already submitted their reports for JCOM stocks, with Citigroup repeating the rating for JCOM by listing it as a “Buy.”
-The predicted price for JCOM in the upcoming period, according to Citigroup is $90 based on the research report published on August 17th of the previous year 2020.
+Many brokerage firms have already submitted their reports for JCOM stocks, with Piper Sandler repeating the rating for JCOM by listing it as a “Neutral.”
+The predicted price for JCOM in the upcoming period, according to Piper Sandler is $139 based on the research report published on April 21st of the current year 2021.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see JCOM reach a price target of $90, previously predicting the price at $78.
-The rating they have provided for JCOM stocks is “Outperform” according to the report published on August 12th, 2020.
+Citigroup, on the other hand, stated in their research note that they expect to see JCOM reach a price target of $90, previously predicting the price at $87.
+The rating they have provided for JCOM stocks is “Buy” according to the report published on August 17th, 2020.

-JP Morgan gave a rating of “Overweight” to JCOM, setting the target price at $105 in the report published on April 29th of the previous year.
+RBC Capital Mkts gave a rating of “Outperform” to JCOM, setting the target price at $90 in the report published on August 12th of the previous year.

-After a stumble in the market that brought JCOM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.11% of gains for the given period.
+After a stumble in the market that brought JCOM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.31% of loss for the given period.

-During the last 5 trading sessions, JCOM rose by +4.05%, which changed the moving average for the period of 200-days by +109.69% in comparison to the 20-day moving average, which settled at $121.89.
-In addition, J2 Global Inc. saw 32.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, JCOM fell by -5.26%, which changed the moving average for the period of 200-days by +109.35% in comparison to the 20-day moving average, which settled at $122.65.
+In addition, J2 Global Inc. saw 24.17% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading